leoarnold/puppet-cups/README.md

 * `purge_unmanaged_queues`: Setting `true` will remove all queues from the node which do not match a `cups_queue` resource in the current catalog.
 Defaults to `false`.

+* `remote_admin`: Boolean value to enable or disable remote administration of the CUPS daemon.

+* `remote_any`: Boolean value to enable or disable printing from any IP address.

 * `resources`: This attribute is intended for use with ENCs only (see [example above](#using-an-external-node-classifier-enc)).

 * `services`: An array with the names of all CUPS services to be managed.
   Use `[]` to disable automatic service management.
 OS dependent defaults apply.

+* `share_printers`: Boolean value to enable or disable sharing of local printers with other computers.

+* `user_cancel_any`: Boolean value to allow or deny users to cancel jobs owned by others.

 * `webinterface`: Boolean value to enable or disable the CUPS web interface at [`http://localhost:631`](http://localhost:631).